washingtonyachtclub/documents/WYC_Policies.md

 ### Docking Hours
 All boats, except Keelboats and Daysailers with appropriate lighting must be docked by dark.
 The only exception shall be when a best effort to comply with this requirement is thwarted by insufficient wind.
 In this situation, the Member must inform the Officers or a Chief about their delay as soon as possible.

-### Sailboard Clothing
-From September 15th to June 15th, Members using the Sailboards are required to wear wetsuits.

 ### Hazardous Weather
 Hazardous weather conditions shall be deemed to exist if any of the following criteria are met: steady winds of 25 knots or higher (large branches of grown trees in motion); or puffy, shifty winds of 20 knots or higher (rapidly changing wind direction and intensity as seen in trees and in the rapidly shifting pattern of dark streaks across the water); or, the display of the Hazardous Weather sign as posted by a Chief or an Officer at their discretion.
 This may include occasions when wind velocities or other conditions are not yet hazardous but are so predicted.
 In hazardous weather conditions, whether the sign has been posted or not, the following procedures must be adhered to: